This article was updated on June 7 with additional reporting.

 “I think the thing that really pushed me over the edge to move forward with it is the fact that I just got out of a two-year engagement,” Kufrin said.
-“We were living together and checking all the right boxes.
-But now that I’m out of that relationship and I don’t know when I’ll be in a good, committed relationship to start a family one day, why not take this step?
+“Now that I’m out of that relationship and I don’t know when I’ll be in a good, committed relationship to start a family one day, why not take this step?
 I’m an independent woman.
 I have the means to do this right now at this time for myself.”

-She’s received “really heartwarming” support since, she said, from family and friends and inbox-flooding Instagram followers alike.
+She received “really heartwarming” support after making the decision, she said, from family and friends and inbox-flooding Instagram followers alike.
 “To share something similar, especially something that’s so intimate with our bodies, has been really special that I didn’t originally expect going into this,” she said.